Crimes Amendment (Bullying) Act 2011

-Brodie's Law, formally the Crimes Amendment (Bullying) Act 2011, was an amendment to the Victorian Crimes Act 1958 which makes serious bullying an offence punishable by a maximum penalty of 10 years' imprisonment.
+The Crimes Amendment (Bullying) Act 2011, informally referred to as Brodie's Law, was an amendment to the Victorian Crimes Act 1958 which makes serious bullying an offence punishable by a maximum penalty of 10 years' imprisonment.
 The law is named after Brodie Panlock, a 19-year-old who took her own life after being bullied at work.
 Brodie Panlock's parents, Damien and Rae Panlock, successfully lobbied the Victorian Government to make the amendment.

 Brodie Panlock

 Brodie Rae Constance Panlock grew up in the outer eastern suburbs of Melbourne in the Australian state of Victoria with her parents and two older brothers.
 In early 2005, at age 18, Panlock started working at Cafe Vamp in Hawthorn, an inner suburb of Melbourne.
 In March 2006, shortly after her 19th birthday, Panlock moved to a small flat in Hawthorn to be closer to work.
 Cafe Vamp helped Panlock with references and lent her the bond money for the flat.
 She worked 12 hours a day, 6 days a week, and was described as a "loyal employee" and a "buoyant, chirpy, compassionate, patient, giving girl" by co-workers.
 Panlock had plans to save enough money to travel overseas with her brother and his girlfriend before enrolling at TAFE to study social work.